A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Results

 We find that the 1D azimuthally averaged profile of the PSF-subtracted observations is well-fit by the median \texttt{rave} model as plotted in Fig.~\ref{fig:models25}.
 However, significant residuals structures are found in the 2D residual image.
 While residual structures within $1^{\prime\prime}$ from the star likely correspond to PSF subtraction artefacts, which we discuss in more detail in the context of parametric modelling, extended asymmetries are seen in the resolved disk at a level of approximately 0.5\,mJy/arcsec$^2$ relative to the symmetric \texttt{rave} model (i.e., twice of this value when comparing the two sides of the disk relative to each other).
 Assuming an RMS noise per pixel of 0.07\,mJy/arcsec$^2$, the S/N per pixel of this asymmetry is approximately 7$\sigma$.
 For comparison, the disk emission at this region is approximately 9\,mJy/arcsec$^2$, plausibly suggesting the presence of asymmetric residual emission at the level of $\sim$5\%.
 At 25\,$\mu$m, the star has a comparable flux to that of the total flux of the spatially extended disk, so the core of the image is thus dominated by the star and the stellar position is well-constrained by the data.
 This disk asymmetry about the star is thus unlikely to be due to a wrong stellar location being assumed.
 Removing this asymmetry requires a $\sim$1\,au (or 0.3 MIRI pixels) shift in the stellar location assumed, which would result in the stellar PSF appearing significantly off-centre.

 To further explore the suggestion of an asymmetric disk, we repeated the \texttt{rave} fitting procedure over the 4D grid, but based on the disk image shifted by an amount that minimises its self-subtracted (i.e., disk image $-$ disk image rotated by 180$^\circ$ about the star) squared residuals after PSF subtraction by $F_*$.
 We find that the optimal ($\theta$, $i$, $F_*$, $h$) grid point and the values of each of the four parameters that individually minimize the squared residuals are the same as before (i.e., the case without a disk offset).
 The \texttt{rave} model with a stellocentric offset fitted assuming the optimal grid point is shown in Fig.~\ref{fig:models25}b.
+The central region near the star remains the region with the most significant residuals, in part because the sharpness of features in non-parametric fitting with \texttt{rave} is partly limited by the resolution of the observations \citep{Han2022}.
+Sharper features may be produced in the model by parametrising the radial profile with specific functional forms, which we explore in Section~\ref{sec:parametric}.

 Fig.~\ref{fig:models25} and Table~\ref{tab:params25} indicate the direction and magnitude of the offset relative to the star.
 The magnitude of this offset is small (less than 1\,au, but magnified by a factor of 100 in Fig.~\ref{fig:models25} for display), and its effect on the fitted radial profile is minor, however, the offset disk model provides improved residuals over the star-centred model, with symmetric residual structures and lower squared residuals summed over the image.
 We further quantify the offset with parametric modelling in Section~\ref{sec:parametric}.